-Superproperty of: E18 Physical Thing.
-P50 has current keeper (is current keeper of): E39 Actor

-E78 Collection.P109 has current or former curator (is current or former curator of):E39 Actor

-This property identifies the E39 Actor or Actors who have or have had custody of an instance of E18 Scope note:

-Physical Thing at some time.
+Domain: E18 Physical Thing Range: Superproperty of E39 Actor E18 Physical Thing, P50 has current keeper (is current keeper of): E39 Actor E78 Collection.P109 has current or former curator (is current or former curator of):E39 Actor Quantification: many to many (0,n:0,n) Scope note: This property identifies the E39 Actor or Actors who have or have had custody of an instance of E18 Physical Thing at some time.
 The distinction with P50 has current keeper (is current keeper of) is that P49 has former or current keeper (is former or current keeper of) leaves open the question as to whether the specified keepers are current.